AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 Transcription defect constraint violations can be retrieved with the :code:`.returnTrajError()` method.
-Here each element in the returned list is a numpy array of size containing the subset of the defect equality constraint errors roughly attributable to the given time.
+Here each element in the returned list is a numpy array containing the subset of the defect equality constraint errors roughly attributable to the given time.
 This association is not rigorous or exact, and is only meant as a guide for roughly determining where the defect constraints become difficult to satisfy.
 Furthermore, this error is only related to solution of the optimal control problem, and is not the mesh error estimated by the adaptive mesh refinement scheme (though the two can be correlated).
 In our formulation, co-states are interpolated directly from the Lagrange multipliers associated with the transcription defect constraints, so users can use the previously discussed :code:`.returnCostateTraj()` to examine the behavior of the multipliers.